CollegiumAcademicum/collegiumacademicum.de/content/pages/frontpage/faq/index.en.md

 Given our current construction and financial situation, we think this possibility for this are extremely slim.
 {{< /accordion >}}
 {{< accordion "Can I bring my own furniture?" >}}
 Each room is always rented furnished (desk, wardrobe, bed).
-For the first occupancy in August 2022, there is the possibility to bring your own furniture if you wish.
+For the first occupancy in September 2022, there is the possibility to bring your own furniture if you wish.
 In this case, the basic furniture will be handed over to the CA for the duration of the stay (in the form of a donation, deposit or free rent - what exactly is possible will be discussed again with Eberhard).
 The furnishing surcharge of 20€ remains included in the rent in any case.
 A list is kept of the intentions of those moving in to donate their furniture temporarily/long-term.
 A working group must guarantee that furniture will be available when new residents move in.
 {{< /accordion >}}
 {{< accordion "Do I have to give the project money or a loan to move in?" >}}
 No!
 Financial support does not have any influence on who can move in.
 The financial background should not have any effect whether somebody  can be part of this community or not.